iterative/dvc.org/public/static/docs/command-reference/gc.md

 this command requires the explicit use of [option](#options) flags to determine it's behavior (i.e. what "garbage" to collect).

-By default, this command won't delete anything at all to make it safe and explicit.
-However, you can use different flags to change the behavior.

-Using the `--workspace` or `-w` option, it will only clean up the local cache, which is typically located on the same machine as the <abbr>DVC project</abbr>
-in question.
-This is an aggessive behavior that usually helps to free up disk space.

 There are important things to note when using Git to version the project:

 - If the cache/remote holds several versions of the same data, all except the current one will be deleted.
-- Use the `--all-branches`/`--all-tags`/`--all-commits` options to avoid collecting data referenced in the tips of all branches or all tags, respectively.
+- Use the `--workspace/--all-branches`/`--all-tags`/`--all-commits` options to
+  avoid collecting data referenced in the workspace, tips of all branches or all tags or all of the commits, respectively.

 The default remote is used (see `dvc config core.remote`) unless the `--remote` option is used.